boocs/Unreal-clang-tidy-guide/README.md

 #### Notes:
 Lower case 'f' for floating point literals are the default choice in Lyra and most Unreal projects.

+Always test when changing code!
+See [warning](#warning-changing-unreal-code) section.

 #### Recommendation: Project choice.
 - `Global` suppression in .clang-tidy
 - `Change` the code(Tidy quick fix available)